 Keep the engine under 3,000 rpm.

-Also note that older cars that have carburettors instead of fuel injection may get plugged by soot if you drive in too high a gear.
-(The carburettor engine needs to be “blown out” with a higher rpm).
+Also note that, in older cars that do not have fuel injection systems, carburettors may get clogged with soot if you drive in too high a gear.

 A car driving constantly at the same speed consumes less fuel than an accelerating car.
-For this reason, it is best to get up to the speed you want as quickly as you can and not drag out the acceleration phase.
+For this reason, it is best to get up to the desired speed as quickly as it is safe to do so, and not prolong the acceleration phase.
 But remember to keep the engine below 3,000 rpm.

 Only use the clutch when you have to, i.e. when shifting gears.
-The engine uses fuel when the clutch is down.
+The engine uses fuel when the clutch pedal is depressed.

-Skipping gears is related to the sections above.
 You gain momentum more quickly and avoid too much clutch work.
-The following gear skips are the most common:
+Examples of gear skips:

-You engine brake by letting up on the accelerator completely.
+Engine braking involves completely releasing the accelerator pedal.
 Keep an eye on the tachometer and shift to a lower gear just before it reaches 1,200–1,300 rpm.
-If you go under that rpm level, the engine will start consuming fuel again.
+If the rpm level falls below this amount, the engine will start to consume fuel again.

 Minimal fuel consumption is achieved by driving along at a constant speed.
-Each time you brake you “waste” the energy used to build up your speed.
+Every time you brake, you waste the energy that you used in order to build up your speed.

-When you see a red light up ahead, you can engine brake and keep moving slowly forwards (without stopping) and hope that it will turn green.
-The worst thing you can do is to approach at a high speed, brake hard to come to a stop just before the red light and then accelerate to your original speed again after standing still.
+When you see a red light ahead, you can engine brake and keep moving slowly forwards (without stopping) and hope that it will turn green.
+The worst thing you can do is to approach at a high speed, brake hard to come to a stop just before the red light, and then accelerate to your original speed again after having been stationary.